joeferner/joeferner.github.io/_posts/2015-07-15-linux-command-line-html-and-awk.md

 ---
 layout: post
-title: Linux Command Line: Parsing HTML with w3m and awk
+title: "Linux Command Line: Parsing HTML with w3m and awk"
 ---

 I needed to generate some fake data to simulate transactions.
 I wanted some valid merchant names